visva-dev/Blog-About-Cats/README.md

 ## Project features

-- Users can create accounts and login.
+- Users can create accounts and log in.
-- When loged in, users can create articles, update or delete them.
+- When logged in, users can create articles, update or delete them.
-- When loged in users can like articles.
+- When logged in users can like articles.
 - Featured article is showed at the top which is the most liked article.
-- Two bottom featured images are picked last ones from two different categories.
+- Two bottoms featured images are picked last ones from two different categories.
-- Data when article is created and who created it is showed on the article on the main page.
+- Data when an article is created and who created it is showed on the article on the main page.
-- When user clicks on specific category it sorts articles just by that category
+- When a user clicks on the specific category it sorts articles just by that category
 - In categories right side field users can see how many articles each category has.

 ## Video presentation of the project